Helping travelers to Italy since 2008

 Italian toys are wonderful.
-Often hand-made, they're characterised by design creativity, quality and taste.
+Often hand-made, they're characterized by design creativity, quality and taste.

 So if you want some light entertainment in Rome for